Synaphea polymorpha

-Synaphea polymorpha, commonly known as Albany synaphea, is a species of small shrub in the flowering plant family Proteaceae.
-It is endemic to Western Australia.
+Synaphea polymorpha, commonly known as Albany synaphea, is a species of flowering plant in the family Proteaceae and is endemic to the south west of Western Australia.
 The Noongar peoples know the plant as bindak.
+It is a slender or rounded shrub with sharply pointed, three-part leaves, more or less crowded spikes of yellow flowers, and beaked, elliptic, hairy fruit.